dalehenrich/RowanSample9/README.md

 # RowanSample9 - spec_0036
-Start with spec_0035, add 2 more instance variables and methods. _migration_2.
+Start with spec_0035, move ivs ivar1 and ivar2 up to the top of the hierarcy; methods should be okay. _migration_2.
 ```
 RwLoadSpecificationV2 {
 	#specName : 'spec_0036',